 Users can use Simplex with their own login credentials.
-This is useful when accessing websites that require authentication like electronic health record systems, real estate listings, or emails.
+This is useful when accessing websites that require authentication like internal tooling, real estate listings, or accounts receivable/payable software.

 Creating And Storing Login Data